FOOD AND NUTRITION RELIEF

 Meet Our Team of Experts and Partners

-Our food box program supports communities impacted by the pandemic and other crises with nutritionally and culturally rich foods—all while supporting regional food suppliers, reducing greenhouse gas emissions, minimizing food waste, and supporting economic opportunity.
-The Wave food boxes are produced with regional partners who prioritize sourcing from small-to-mid-size rural, women, and BIPOC farmers, producers, and fishers.
+Our food and nutrition program supports communities impacted by crises with nutritionally and culturally rich foods—all while supporting regional food suppliers, reducing greenhouse gas emissions, minimizing food waste, and supporting economic opportunity.
+The Wave food and nutrition relief program is produced with regional partners who prioritize sourcing from small-to-mid-size rural, women, and BIPOC farmers, producers, and fishers.

-Purchasing, processing, and packing of food box items supports regional jobs and businesses
+Purchasing, processing, and packing of food supports regional jobs and businesses

-Provides support for Tribal Nation members helping distribute food to remote residents and Elders
+Provides support for community members helping distribute food to residents and impacted communities